okta/okta-oidc-xamarin/README.md

 ### Configuration file

-The easiest way is to create a config file in your solution.
-By default, the library checks for the existence of the file `Okta.json`.
-However any json file can be used to create a configuration object.
-On Andoid you can also use an xml file or resource, and on iOS you can use a plist.
+The easiest way to load configuration is to load a json file.
+Additionally on Android you can use an xml file from your `Assets` directory, and on iOS you can use a plist.

-Make sure you set any config file (json, xml, or plist) as *build action*: `Content` and *copy to output directory*: `Copy always` or `Copy if newer`.
+If loading an xml config from an Android Assets directory, the file's *build action* should be set to `AndroidAsset`.
+Otherwise, set any config file as *build action*: `Content` and *copy to output directory*: `Copy always` or `Copy if newer`.

 Here is an example json file that will work in both Android and iOS:
 ```json
 {
     "OktaDomain": "https://{yourOktaDomain}",